Former Trump lawyer Cohen pleads guilty to lying to Congress

 Cohen pleaded guilty in August to eight criminal charges including tax evasion, bank fraud and campaign finance violations.

-Trump in October that Cohen’s testimony was “totally false” and he minimized Cohen’s role working for him, describing him as “a PR person who did small legal work.”
+Trump said in October that Cohen’s testimony was “totally false” and he minimized Cohen’s role working for him, describing him as “a PR person who did small legal work.”

-Cohen left the courthouse without speaking to reporters.
+Cohen left the courthouse on Thursday without speaking to reporters.

+The Mueller investigation has cast a cloud over Trump’s presidency.
+Trump has called it a witch hunt.

+“When will this illegal Joseph McCarthy style Witch Hunt, one that has shattered so many innocent lives, ever end-or will it just go on forever?”
+Trump wrote on Twitter on Thursday before Cohen entered his plea, referring to a U.S. senator who led an anti-communist crusade in the 1950s.
+“Did you ever see an investigation more in search of a crime?”

+Mueller’s team said on Monday that Manafort had breached his plea deal with the special counsel by lying to federal investigators.

+Trump said on Wednesday he had not ruled out granting a pardon to Manafort, who has pleaded guilty in Mueller’s investigation to a range of federal charges from money laundering to unregistered lobbying.

-Reporting by Brendon Pierson; Additional reporting by Nathan Layne and Karen Freifield; Writing by Will Dunham; Editing by Bill Trott
+Reporting by Brendon Pierson; Additional reporting by Nathan Layne and Karen Freifield; Writing by Will Dunham; Editing by Bill Trott and Jonathan Oatis